moorejs/15-466-f17-base3/README.md

+# Build

+Just use the build script provided in build-run.sh.
+It starts two clients and the server.

+The client can be build by going to the `client` directory and running `jam`.
+To enable the DEBUG flag, add `-sDEBUG=true`.

+The server can be build by going to the `server` directory and running `jam`.
+To enable the DEBUG flag, add `-sDEBUG=true`.

+# Other

 Temp human model in scene is from http://wiki.polycount.com/wiki/BaseMesh

 NOTE: please fill in the first section with information about your game.